New resource to assist prescribers respond to pharmaceutical opioids now available

 It was produced with support from Indivior Pty Ltd.

-The resource addresses several key issues related to pharmaceutical opioids including:
+This resource typemyessays.com addresses several key issues related to pharmaceutical opioids including:

 - The extent and nature of, and problems associated with, pharmaceutical opioid use in Australia